-- E. Synthetic Queries: Google must permit, at marginal cost, Qualified Competitors to submit synthetic or simulated queries, and Google must provide results in the same format as the results provided in the API required in this Section VII.
+- 1.-Synthetic Queries: Google must permit, at marginal cost, Qualified Competitors to submit synthetic or simulated queries, and Google must provide results in the same format as the results provided in the API required in this Section VII.
 The Qualified Competitor will be entitled to log and use (in any way) Google's results, including ads and anything else that would appear on a Google SERP.
-The maximum number of allowable synthetic queries will be determined by the Plaintiffs in consultation with the TC. - F. No Restraints On Use For Other Purposes: Google must permit, and must not limit or otherwise restrain, Qualified Competitors from using the information and services obtained under this Section VII for any purpose related to general search or general search text advertising.
+The maximum number of allowable synthetic queries will be determined by the Plaintiffs in consultation with the TC.
+Ads Syndication License Terms: The ads syndication license must have the following additional features: - Google must make syndicated content available via an API that provides responses with latency and reliability functionally equivalent to what Google provides for Search Text Ads displayed on its own SERP.